aucor/aucor-core/README.md

 - The *wireframe* subfeature adds outlines to all elements on page to help with visual debugging, when the GET parameter '?ac-debug=wireframe' is found in the url.
 It also appends '?ac-debug=wireframe' to the href value in all anchor tags on the page to keep the feature enabled during navigation.

 ### Disable feature/subfeature
-By default all the features/subfeatures are on, but you can disable the ones you don't want with a filter:
+By default all the features/subfeatures are on but you can disable the ones you don't want with filters.
+This need to be done in it’s own plugin however.
+This is because the hooks that the features latch onto are executed earlier than the theme setup, so filters in e.g. functions.php won’t have any effect.
+Here is a minimal code snippet you can use to disable features:

 ```
+<?php
+/**
+ * Plugin Name: YOUR PLUGIN NAME
+ */

+// disable a feature in Aucor Core
 add_filter('feature or subfeature key', '__return_false');
 ```

+Put this snippet in a file called plugin.php, in a directory named [YOUR PLUGIN NAME], and place the directory under the /plugins/ directory with your other plugins.

 Note that if you disable a feature, all underlying subfeatures will be disabled as well.